JosepMariaVila/XRPwallet/README.md

 Select the network.
 It works for Mainnet, Testnet and Devnet.

 It allows to create a Mainnet account (which has to be activated later with XRP).
+Do it offline, it's purely mathematical.

 It allows to create a Testnet or Devent account and funds it with 100 XRP.